Double Glazing Glass

 Insulated glass units(I.G.U.), also known as double glazing units (or double-pane, and increasingly triple glazing/pane) is made of two or more pieces of glass sheets separated by aluminum frame filled with molecular sieve ( desiccant ).
 The frame is stuck and sealed by butyl glue on the glass surfaces and Thiokol or silica gel seals all outside edges.
 Filling gas inside the glass cavity can strengthen its sound and heat insulation properties efficiently.
 Laminated or tempered glass may also be used as part of IGU.

-The advantages of double glazed windows are:
+The advantages of double glazing glass windows are:

 Energy cost saving.The airtight construction of double glazed windows creates thermal insulation.
 This reduces the flow of incoming and outgoing heat.
 Less energy is used to heat up or cool down the space, resulting in lower energy bills.

 Adding a third or fourth layer of glass increases the insulation value of your window.
 Each layer of glass traps a significant amount of heat that passes through, increasing the windows protection against heat loss.

 1. Double Pane Insulating GlassThe most common insulating glass unit is constructed with two plies of glass and one sealed air space.
 This configuration is a dual pane or double pane insulating glass unit, however is commonly shortened to insulating glass.

 Insulating glass is used due to the improvement in solar performance it provides.
 The most significant improvement is thermal performance (u-value) which improves by approximately 50% when compared to a monolithic glass ply.
 This improvement occurs whether the glass is coated or uncoated.